-For AC'97 Front Panel Audio: Pin No. Definition MIC 2 GND MIC Power 5 Line Out (R) 6 NC.
+For AC'97 Front Panel Audio: Pin No. Definition MIC 2 GND MIC Power NC.
+5 Line Out (R) 6 NC.
 8 No Pin Line Out (L) 10 NC.

-- The front panel audio header supports HD audio by default.
-If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio." - Audio signals will be present on both of the front and back panel audio connections simultaneously.
-If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio." - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
+The front panel audio header supports HD audio by default.
+If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio."

+- When using an AC'97 front panel audio module, you can use either the front or the back panel audio connectors, but not both at the same time. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
 For information about connecting the front panel audio module that has different wire assignments, please contact the chassis manufacturer.